-We’re making plans to restore the gardens, conserve the house and find new ways to tell its stories.
+We’re working on restoring the gardens, conserving the house and finding new ways to tell its stories.
 And, crucially, we want to share Marble Hill with more people than ever before.
 With your help we can conserve and restore this local landmark.

 Your support makes a difference

 Marble Hill was opened to the public in 1903 after local councils and private donors came together to save it from developers.
 Now it needs our help again.

 The building is in need of significant repairs, and the Georgian glory of the landscape has been forgotten.
 The house is rarely open, and many people in the area have never visited this priceless piece of local heritage.

 We’re working on changing that.
 But English Heritage is a charity, and we need your help.

 OUR PLANS FOR MARBLE HILL

 This is an exciting opportunity to open up Marble Hill House more often, revive the landscape and improve the facilities across the park.